Connect with others who understand.

 IPT is usually a short-term treatment lasting three to four months.
 If you’d like to continue therapy afterward, your therapist can help you decide which type is best for your situation.

-Like CBT, IPT is an evidence-based treatment.
-One systematic review of 11 studies found that IPT helped reduce symptoms of depression and anxiety and improved social functioning in people with depression.
-IPT can be used alone or combined with antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs) or tricyclic antidepressants.
+Like CBT, IPT is an evidence-based treatment, which means studies show it can help.
+One systematic review of 11 studies found that IPT reduced symptoms of depression and anxiety.
+It also helped people function better in social situations.
+A systematic review is a study that looks at and compares results from many studies on the same topic.
+IPT can be used alone or combined with antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs).

 Dialectical behavior therapy (DBT) is closely related to CBT.
-Although DBT is often used for people with borderline personality disorder, research shows that this type of talk therapy can be an effective treatment for MDD, especially for those who feel emotions very deeply or intensely.
+Although DBT is often used to treat borderline personality disorder, research shows it can also help treat MDD.
+It may be especially helpful for people who feel emotions very strongly.

 DBT focuses on four key skill areas: